 Equally delicious is the small, bell shaped creamy-amber picornells, a Soller specialty and known locally as cama seca.
 Locals swear by the mouth-watering combination of these mushrooms, sautéed and salted, with Mallorquin sobrasada sausage and honey – ask for them in your local restaurant or go hunting, not in the forests, but in beautiful Mancor de la Vall

 The Mushroom Festival in Mancor de la Vall #

-Each year on the last Friday in November, Mancor de la Vall, in the foothills of the Tramuntana mountains, celebrates the annual harvest with a traditional procession, a Night of Fire (Nit de Foc) with devils and demons running through the streets.
+Each year, Mancor de la Vall, in the foothills of the Tramuntana mountains, celebrates the annual harvest with a traditional procession, a Night of Fire (Nit de Foc) with devils and demons running through the streets.

 On Saturday, mushroom lovers from all over the island are drawn the stalls of the mushroom market lining the picturesque streets.

 From Palma, it's a mere 45-minute drive north on the Ma-13, and it's definitely worth a visit!

 22 November, 2019